jacubillos10/ProyectoDeGradoFisica/README.md

 0.15 1.2 are the range of periods in days in which the algorithm will search

-7 6 dimensions of the Grid (7 columns, 6 rows)
+7 6 dimension of the Grid (7 columns, 6 rows)

 100000 number of periods to search, in equally spaced frequencies.